vatsan/jekyll-theme-chirpy/_posts/2017-09-08-scalable-in-database-machine-learning-with-plpython.md

+---
-## Scalable in-database machine learning with PL/Python (POSTGRESOPEN SV 2017)
+title: Scalable in-database machine learning with PL/Python (Postgres Open Silicon Valley 2017)
+author: Srivatsan Ramanujam
+date: 2017-09-08
+tags: [Apache MADlib, PL/Python, in-database ML, Greenplum MPP]
+---

 I presented a talk on scalable in-database machine learning using PL/Python at [Postgres Open Silicon Valley](https://postgresql.us/events/pgopen2017/schedule/session/343-scalable-in-database-machine-learning-with-plpython/).
 As a fan and long time Postgres users, I have greatly benefited by leveraging PL/Python User Defined Functions (UDFs) and User Defined Aggregates (UDAs).
 These tools greatly enhance the power of a SQL database like Postgres by bringing all the nimbleness of Python and it's rich ecosystem of libraries.